Introduction

 ip-10-66-10-14 {"name":"linux-vm-7prpx","namespace":"default"} Bound 12h

-The VirtualMachineIPAddress (vmip) resource is a project or namespace resource responsible for reserving allocated IP addresses and binding them to virtual machines.
-IP addresses can be assigned automatically or upon request.
+VirtualMachineIPAddress (vmip) resource: A project/namespace resource that is responsible for reserving leased IP addresses and binding them to virtual machines.
+IP addresses can be allocated automatically or by explicit request.

 d8 k get vmip